ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

  * Created by
  * Created Date and Time
 1. Zonal Admin creates the machine by providing all the required information related to the machine.

-Machines uniqueness will be maintained through device serial number.
+Machines uniqueness will be maintained through machine’s serial number.

-Zonal Admin will register the machines to his/her admin zone by importing CSV/XLS.
+Zonal Admin will also register the machines by importing the CSV/XLS.
 For more details, please refer to  https://github.com/mosip/mosip/wiki/FRS-Admin-Services#23-list-of-machine-types---create-
 #### 5.2.3 Update Machine [**[↑]**](#table-of-content)
 MOSIP provides the capabilities for Zonal Admin to update the machine related details.
 When machine was registered if any wrong entry is made, that can be rectified.
 Procedure to update the machine related details, the Zonal Admin will: